architgarg1515/Front-End-Web-Developer-Nanodegree/Project-2/README.md

 ## Solution
 Used the appropriate CSS rules to style the document in accordance with the design mockup and validated it in W3C Validator.
+Update: Added viewport and media queries for making the website more responsive.

 ## Closure
 The solution met the specifications.